• Skip to primary navigation

 • Don’t overcook the fish: Add the fish once the curry is simmering gently, and cook just until done (about 5–7 minutes).
 Overcooked fish can become tough or break apart.

-What’s the best side dish for Goan fish curry?
+What’s the best side dish for Goan kingfish curry?

-How do I prevent the fish from breaking in the fish curry?
+How do I prevent the kingfish from breaking in the fish curry?

-Add fish to the simmering curry gently, and avoid stirring with a ladle after adding it.
+Gently add fish to the simmering curry, and avoid stirring with a ladle after adding it.
 Just swirl the pan slowly to stir.
 Cook until the fish is opaque and flakes easily (about 5–7 minutes).

 Can I use canned coconut milk instead of fresh coconut?

 Yes, but the flavor and texture will be slightly different.
-If using canned coconut milk, reduce the quantity slightly and simmer it gently to avoid curdling.
+If using canned coconut milk, simmer it gently to avoid curdling.
 Add the coconut milk just before adding the fish, bring it to a gentle simmer, then add the fish and cook on low heat for about 5 minutes or until the fish is cooked.

 Recipe Card